 You all know that one of the best parts of any carrot cake is the cream cheese frosting, so lets get started making it!

 Now it is time for the fun part, decorating the carrot cake squares.
 Fill a piping bag with the frosting and decorate the carrot cake bars any way you wish.
 This is great job for kids to help with.
-You can use some ground up walnuts to decorate and add some edible candy carrots.
+You can use some ground up nuts to decorate and add some edible candy carrots.